SwethaVijayaraju/generative-housing-backend/README.md

     }

 ## 🔭 What’s Next?
-- Geometry engine to calculate buildable area and smartly place rooms
+-  Geometry engine to compute layout
-- Room adjacency and orientation logic
+-  Room adjacency & clustering logic
-- Visualization support (maybe SVG or simple web front-end)
+-  Orientation-aware planning
+-  SVG layout visualizer (in progress!)
-- AI-driven optimization to maximize space utility
+-  AI optimization for better space utilization
+-  Frontend to visualize layout results

 ## 🦾 Why “roominator”?
-- Because it helps automate room layouts — a simple backend tool inspired by architecture, built to make early-stage housing design easier.
+- Because it terminates indecision in early design layouts 😉
+- Simple, modular, and ready to help architects and developers explore design possibilities — fast.

 ## 💬 Contributions & Feedback
-- Got ideas, found a bug, or just want to say hello?
+- Got ideas?
+Found a bug?
-- Feel free to open an issue or submit a pull request — your input makes this project better!
+- Feel free to open an issue or submit a PR — feedback is welcome!

-Made with ❤️ by Swetha — part architect, part coder, all about turning blueprints into bytes and having fun doing it!
+Made with ❤️ by Swetha — part architect, part coder, turning blueprints into bytes!